 Disc brakes have the best braking power, give excellent control and perform well in all conditions, although they do require maintenance, and are usually the most expensive.
 Foot brakes are lightweight, simple, and require no maintenance, but tend to perform poorly when compared to other types, are slower to activate and need a specific riding position.
 Drum brakes are also low maintenance, and better performing, particularly in wet conditions, but are heavier and complicated to disassemble.

 Both electronic brakes and regenerative brakes add no extra weight at all, and require no maintenance, but again both types produce less effective braking performance, and can be prone to failure.
 Regenerative brakes can also fail to work when the battery is fully charged.

-Gotrax G2 Electric Kick has Foot breaks, and Inokim Light 2 has Drum breaks.
+Gotrax G2 Electric Kick has Foot brakes, and Inokim Light 2 has Drum brakes.

 When it comes to tires, there are two options, pneumatic or solid.
 Pneumatic tires are more comfortable, but can burst if punctured by glass, thorns or nails.
 Solid rubber tires however are far more durable (and puncture-proof) but will give a more bumpy ride.

 Gotrax G2 Electric Kick has Solid and Inokim Light 2 has Pneumatic.

 Suspension can also help achieve a smoother ride, and although not all electric scooters come with suspension, many models come with front or rear suspension, or both.
 Gotrax G2 Electric Kick has None, and Inokim Light 2 has None, making neither a comfy ride.

 These days, plenty of electric scooters come with built-in lights.
 Options vary with lights available at both front and back, just front lights, or just rear lights.
 Gotrax G2 Electric Kick comes with front lights, and Inokim Light 2 comes with both lights, so Inokim Light 2 is suitable if driving after dark and safety are high priorities.